mnara-solutions/utiliti.dev/README.md

 ## Todo

-- [ ] Json tree needs better spacing and buttons to collapse all / open all
 - [ ] Spinners when processing a large amount of data
 - [ ] SEO
 - [ ] Make available offline as much as possible